ukjhsa/ADEF/doc/documentation.md

 # ADEF Documentation
-The documentation consists of many parts, and each part follows section  **Diagram**, **Usage**, and **Design issue**.
-Diagram describes the inheritance relations or workflow.
-Usage demonstrates how to use operations and its meaning.
-Design issue explains what problems it meet and why it choose this design.
+The documentation consists of many parts, and each part follows section **Description**, **Diagram**, **Usage**, and **Design issue**.
+Description explains the meaning of entire hierarchy.
+Diagram illuminates the inheritance relations or workflow.
+Usage demonstrates how to use its operations and gives examples.
+Design issue describes what problems meet and the reason to use.

 =